26 Best Skills to Put on Your Resume: Examples for 2025

 8. Decision–Making

 Being able to choose between two or more alternatives to reach the best outcome in the shortest time is a valuable quality.
-If you have good decision-making skills, you'd be able to assess the facts, see the current situation, and select the best action for the company based on facts, numbers, consultations, and rational thinking.
+If you have good decision-making skills, you'll be able to assess the facts, see the current situation, and select the best action for the company based on facts, numbers, consultations, and rational thinking.

 What resumes require great decision-making skills?